ravirasadiya/docs/docs/architecture/components/contract.md

 Manages all logic related to network withdrawals.

-Allows users and nodes to withdraw their LSD Tokens or ETH from the system.
+Allows users and nodes to withdraw their LSD Tokens or PLS from the system.

 - `withdrawCycleSeconds`: This parameter defines the length of a withdrawal cycle in seconds.
 It's set to `86400` seconds, which equates to 24 hours, meaning each withdrawal cycle lasts for a day.
 - `platformCommissionRate`: This parameter defines the commission rate for the platform.
 The value here is set to `1e17`, which is 0.1 or 10% (since 1 ether in Solidity is represented as 1e18).
 This means that 10% of the amount being withdrawn is taken as a commission for the platform.